 An Abbey Becomes a Secret Society Hall

 With the help of architect Nicholas Revett, Dashwood began renovating the structure.
-A cloister of half a dozen arches were added, along with a new tower.
+A cloister of half a dozen arches was added, along with a new tower.
 Beyond the cloister would sit a common room or chapter where the glare of light was judiciously excluded by the pleasing gloom of stained glass, coronets, and portcullises.
 Giuseppe Borgnis was contracted to decorate the ceilings with fresco paintings.

 Twice a year, a meeting of members took place.
 Reports vary as to when this occurred but it may have been in March, June, August, or early October.
 The Prior sent invitations that asked everyone to wear costumes – a requirement for all attendees.
 The meetings were recorded in 1779 in a book called Nocturnal Revels.
 Every member attending would be allowed to eat well and enjoy the company of “cheerful ladies of lively dispositions.”